Galois covers of the open p-adic disc

-Parts i) and ii) of this proposition say that the APF property is insensitive to finite extensions of the top or bottom, while part iii) says that the APF property is inherited by subextensions.
-Part iv) says that the quantity $i(-)$ can only increase in subextensions or under a finite extension of the base $M|K$.
-In the latter case, we get a lower bound on the increase of $i(-)$ in terms of the inverse Herbrand function $\psi_{M|K}$.

 Given an infinite APF extension $L|K$, let $\mathcal{E}_{L|K}$ denote the set of finite subextensions of $L|K$, partially ordered by inclusion.
-The key technical fact about the extension $L|K$ is the following property of the quantity $i(-)$, which generalizes part iv) of the previous proposition:
+The key technical fact about the extension $L|K$ is the following property of the quantity $i(-)$:

-\begin{prop}[(\cite{W}, Lemme 2.2.3.1)] The numbers $i(L|E)$ for $E\in\mathcal{E}_{L|K}$ tend to $\infty$ with respect to the directed set $\mathcal{E}_{L|K}$. \end{prop}
+\begin{prop}\emph{(\cite{W}, Lemme 2.2.3.1)} The numbers $i(L|E)$ for $E\in\mathcal{E}_{L|K}$ tend to $\infty$ with respect to the directed set $\mathcal{E}_{L|K}$. \end{prop}